ubala/ubala.github.io/README.md

 My public profile website hosted by GitHub Pages.

 Web pages are written in markdown language.
-GitHub uses jeykll, javascript and css to translate into web pages.
+GitHub uses jekyll, javascript and css to translate into web pages.